Y

 Yttrium Refining Methods and Grade Specifications

 The transformation of Yttrium concentrate into refined products suitable for industrial use requires specialized metallurgical and chemical processes.
-Product specifications, purity grades, and quality standards vary by end-use application and are defined by international standards bodies and individual purchasers.
+Yttrium is refined into 5 primary commercial forms, each serving specific end-use sectors.

 Refining Processes

-International standards for Yttrium products are established by organizations such as ASTM International, the London Metal Exchange, and various national standards bodies.
-These standards define minimum purity levels, acceptable impurity limits, and testing methodologies that facilitate international trade and ensure product consistency across the supply chain.
+International standards for Yttrium products are established by organizations such as ASTM International and various national standards bodies.
+Pricing is referenced against Asian Metals assessments.
+These standards define minimum purity levels, acceptable impurity limits, and testing methodologies that facilitate international trade.

 Refining Capacity and Geography

 Global refining capacity for Yttrium is concentrated in a limited number of countries.
-China plays a significant role not only in primary production but also in downstream refining and processing.
-Efforts to diversify refining capacity are a key priority for governments seeking to reduce supply chain dependencies and build domestic value-added processing capabilities.
+China controls approximately 95% of primary production and plays a significant role in downstream refining.
+Efforts to diversify refining capacity are a key priority for governments seeking to reduce supply chain dependencies, particularly in the led and display phosphors sector.

 Return to the Yttrium hub page or browse the full Mineral Library.